ryansxiong/DataSciencePortfolio/Tableau/README.md

 [link to interactive dashboard](https://public.tableau.com/app/profile/ryan.xiong/viz/VideoGameSalesProject_16405800850660/Dashboard1)

 Created an interactive dashboard for the video game sales project.
-(Below are features that I wanted in the dashboard)
+Below are features that I wanted in the dashboard.
 * Shows global sales over time (1980 - 2020)
 * choose the specific region and year to show sales for both the platform and genre.
   * Bar graph and numbers chart changes accordingly to which region and year is selected above.